c0D3M/Graph_Algorithms/Misc/README.md

 **CSES 1995**
 https://cses.fi/problemset/task/1195/
-Key idea was to learn graph modelling with additonal state.
+Key idea was to learn graph modelling with additional state.
-Each node also store whether it has been reached with availaning discount (0) or not (1).
+Each node also store whether it has been reached with availing discount (0) or not (1).
 If discount is availed then next state can only availed.
 If discount is not availed , then both state transition is possible.
     Goto next node without availing discount.
     Goto next node with availing discount.
-1 test cases still give TLE but give right answer, may be bidirectinal dijkstra to be used.
+1 test cases still give TLE but give right answer on my machine in 2 minutes, may be bidirectinal dijkstra to be used.

 **UVA 11367**
 https://vjudge.net/problem/UVA-11367
-Another graph modelling problem , same as above , here it can have 'c' state i.e. car can take fuel from [0..c] inclusive.
+Another graph modelling problem , same as above , here it can have 'c' state i.e. car can take fuel from [0..c] stations inclusive.
 So at each node we have option to visit neighbour and relax their cost if possible(current fuel capacity is good enough).
 Another option is to fuel up by 1 unit.
 All test cases passes.